Train Travel to Florida – reliving the golden age

 The Silver Service – New York City to Miami

 Two trains, the Silver Meteor and the Silver Star make vacation travel to Florida a breeze.
 With dozens of exciting destination stops en route, reserved coach seating and comfortable sleeping berths, both trains give vacationers a taste of the elegant transport of previous generations.
 Silver Meteor offers inclusive traditional dining car meals in the ticket price, while on Silver Star the food service is simply sandwiches, snacks and drinks – a cheaper option, particularly suited to student travel.
 The Palmetto offers business class travel, ideal for those heading to a convention or business meeting in Florida and needing a stress-free travel option.
 Trains run every day and the journey time is around 28 hours, depending on your start and finish points.
-Florida, especially Tampa, has been a stong market for Amtrak according to the Rail Passengers Association.
+Florida, especially Tampa, has been a strong market for Amtrak according to the Rail Passengers Association.
 The Tampa to New York City was one of Amtrak’s most profitable in Florida.
 The Tampa to West Palm Beach was one of the highest ridership trips in 2019.
-NOTE: Amtrak is scaling back service and at least 20% of its workforce due to Covid19.
-Train service for Tampa will be reduced to three times per week thru 2021 beginning July 6, 2020.

 Auto Train – Washington to Orlando